 Glass to be in multiple places for an open plan and learning environment.
-Library should be in center and make it the center point of the school.
-Library needs to be the technology hub and full library.
+Library should be the center point of the school.
+Library should be the technology hub and full library.
 Lighting, carpet, and furniture should be updated to make it a warmer and inviting place.
 Coffee shop would be welcomed to create flexible zones for either collaborative or individual learning.